 - Camping alone when I’d flipped up to Idaho/Southern Montana away from the bubble because I was trying to finish to go back to school.
 In the end, I didn’t have the heart to finish so alone – I was out there for the community and when I couldn’t have that, it wasn’t worth it to hike anymore.

 - In Colorado attempting to do five passes in a day.
 Called home crying about wanting to quit.

 - Great Basin (Wyoming), no water at the water cache.
 Resorted to drinking out of a disgusting cattle pond.
 A tramily member quit soon after.

 - My husband started with me but lost too much weight and got off at Winter Park, Colorado.
 I did the Appalachian Trail and Pacific Crest Trail by myself so I knew I could do it alone, but the harsh contrast of suddenly not having anyone else around, not even other hikers because I was between bubbles at the time, hit me harder than I thought it would.

-- Realized that calcaneus fasciitis was going to require termination of this summer's hike.
+- Realized that calcaneus fasciitis was going to require the termination of this summer’s hike.

 Have your own tale of woe from a Continental Divide Trail thru-hike?
 Leave a comment below and warn future CDT classes of the awfulness that awaits them on their thru-hikes.

 I get a lot of people asking every year how to support the surveys, and beyond sharing them with your close-knit bubble of weird hiker friends, the best way to support the survey is to contribute via Patreon.
 You’ll get access to exclusive posts, discount codes, live streams, and super, extra cool stickers so that everyone will know how cool you are.

 This is not expected.
 The data collected in the survey will always be free and accessible to everyone who wants/needs it.
 Your support is much appreciated and helps pay the website (and survey) bills.